sinofarmonovzfkrvjl/django-web-site/README.md

-this is web site made by django framework in python
+this is web site made by django framework in python and HTML

-bu pythondagi django frameworkida yasalgan web sayt
+bu pythondagi django frameworki va HTMLda yasalgan web sayt